loganmc10/openshift-edge-installer/edge/README.md

 and then boot the server manually using the Discovery ISO (the ISO URL is printed when the playbook is executed).

 Even though you are manually booting the ISO, if you don't provide a redfish/ipmi address in the install-config.yaml file, then the Multicluster Engine won't automatically approve the node, and it won't apply the proper settings (hostname, role, etc) to the node.
-# Ansible Playbook Workflow
-* Create a ClusterImageSet so that the installer knows which version of OpenShift to install.
-* Create a namespace for the install.
-* Create secrets for the BMC login credentials.
-* Create an image pull secret that the new cluster will use.
-* Generate ConfigMaps for extra install-time manifests.
-* Configure workload partitioning if required.
-* Create an AgentClusterInstall and ClusterDeployment with the install parameters.
-* Create NMStateConfigs that specify host networking configuration.
-* Create InfraEnv, which will generate the discovery ISO.
-* Create BareMetalHosts for each host, tied to the InfraEnv.
-* Baremetal Operator will automatically mount the discovery ISO to hosts that support Virtual Media, and the installation will begin.
-* Events URL printed to console.
-* Discovery ISO URL (used only for hosts that don't support automatic booting via Virtual Media) printed to console.
-* kubeconfig written to disk.
-* Wait for cluster install to complete.
-* Apply post-install manifests.
-* Configure MetalLB for multi-node relocatable clusters.
-* Install ODF if required.
-* Apply PerformanceProfiles if required.